Jia-hao999/Samba/README.md

 <img src="https://github.com/Jia-hao999/Samba/blob/main/Figure/overview.png">

 ## 🔥 News
-The extension work of Samba (Samba+) has been released.
+The extension work of Samba (Samba+: General and Accurate Salient Object Detection via a More Unified Mamba-based Framework) has been released.
 The codes, models, and results can be found in the [[repository](https://github.com/wz-zhao/Samba-plus)].

 ## ✈ Environmental Setups
 `PyTorch 1.13.1 + CUDA 11.7`.
 Please install corresponding PyTorch and CUDA versions.